 How we look plays a significant role in our overall brand, but it is especially important in the business world.

 The first impression you make on people creates a lasting impression.
 In fact, if you fail to make a positive first impression, you may never be given a second chance.
 This is especially true when going on a sales call or a job interview.
 Just as your smile, handshake, eye contact, and ability to remember someone’s name are components of an initial first impression, so is your appearance.

 Appearance Has Value

 While I have always known that people form opinions of us based on the way we look, this became overwhelmingly apparent on a recent business trip.
-Normally when I travel I wear jeans and a golf shirt, but once on a one-day business trip I wore a suit and tie.
+Normally, when I travel, I wear jeans and a golf shirt, but once on a one-day business trip, I wore a suit and tie.
 I was looking good!
-When I arrived at the gate, I went up to the counter, smiled, offered a friendly hello, greeted the gate agent by name and asked if there was any availability in first class.
-The agent responded with a smile, upgraded my roundtrip ticket in first class and didn’t even charge me.
+When I arrived at the gate, I went up to the counter, smiled, offered a friendly hello, greeted the gate agent by name, and asked if there was any availability in first class.
+The agent responded with a smile, upgraded my roundtrip ticket to first class, and didn’t even charge me.
 I also noticed that the airport vendors, flight attendants, and other passengers treated me differently.

 If you want to achieve greater professional success, you must be conscious that your appearance sends a certain message.
 A good appearance includes the way you groom yourself and the clothing and jewelry you wear.
 All these little things combine to form your overall “look.”

 I recommend that you observe how successful people dress.
 Pay close attention to the details from the length of their tie to the style and appearance of the shoes they are wearing.
 A pair of poorly-shined shoes speaks louder than words.
 One of the fastest shortcuts to success is to learn everything you can from those who are more successful than you.